 Rob Potter delivers practical and efficient solutions to complicated issues in trademark/copyright litigation and brand enforcement.
 He has also become increasingly active in the NFT space, providing counseling on enforcement and emerging best practices, and frequently speaking and writing on the topic.
-Rob's priority is listening to his clients and learning their industries so he can develop strategies specific to their business and legal needs.
+Rob's priority is listening to his clients and learning their industries to develop strategies specific to their business and legal needs.

 Rob is particularly experienced in: